isabella232/txworkshop/README.md

 ```
 $ mysql -h 127.0.0.1 -u maxuser -p -P 3306
-The password is "password"
+The password is "maxpwd"
 ```
 To connect to Mariadb1 example:

 ```
 $ mysql -h 127.0.0.1 -u maxuser -p -P 33061
-The password is "password"
+The password is "maxpwd"
 ```

 To start (or stop) an individual MariaDB node: